 –THE NEW YORK TIMES

-GRAMMY®-winning conductor Jeannette Sorrell is recognized internationally as one of today’s most compelling interpreters of Baroque and Classical repertoire.
-She is credited by BBC MUSIC MAGAZINE for “forging a vibrant, life-affirming approach to early music.”
+GRAMMY®-winning conductor Jeannette Sorrell is recognized internationally as one of today’s most compelling interpreters of Baroque and Classical repertoire,

-In demand with symphony orchestras and period groups alike, Sorrell made her conducting debut in December 2021 with the New York Philharmonic (Handel’s Messiah), with the NEW YORK TIMES writing, “Jeannette Sorrell led a splendid performance… lithe, glowing and elegant.”
-Last month she made her debut with the Royal Liverpool Philharmonic, conducting Bach’s St. John Passion.
-She has repeatedly conducted the Pittsburgh Symphony, St. Paul Chamber Orchestra, Utah Symphony, New World Symphony, and the Florida Orchestra; and also led the National Symphony at the Kennedy Center, the Los Angeles Chamber Orchestra, Seattle Symphony, Opera St Louis with the St Louis Symphony, Philharmonia Baroque Orchestra in San Francisco, the Calgary Philharmonic (Canada), the Royal Northern Sinfonia (UK), the San Diego Symphony, and Alabama Symphony, among others.
+In demand as a guest conductor with symphony orchestras and period ensembles alike, Sorrell has led the New York Philharmonic (Handel’s Messiah), Royal Liverpool Philharmonic (Bach’s St. John Passion), the National Symphony at the Kennedy Center, and has repeatedly conducted the Pittsburgh Symphony, St. Paul Chamber Orchestra, Utah Symphony, and New World Symphony.
+She has also led the Los Angeles Chamber Orchestra, Seattle Symphony, Opera St Louis with the St Louis Symphony, and Philharmonia Baroque (San Francisco), among others.